Skip to main content

 WebSockets and HTTP API protocols

-If you wish to specify the protocol the SDK will use to communicate with the Atomic Platform when fetching cards this must be done by calling the setApiProtocol method, this must be done before calling initialise in order that the SDK knows which protocol to use when establishing a connection to the platform:
+You can specify the protocol the SDK uses to communicate with the Atomic Platform when fetching cards.
+This can be done by calling the setApiProtocol method before calling initialise, so that the SDK knows which protocol to use when establishing a connection to the platform:

 AtomicSDK.setApiProtocol('<communicationProtocol>')